-Through monthly teleconferences, ECHO links expert specialist teams at an academic "hub" with clinicians in local practice settings, known as spokes in the model.
+Through monthly teleconferences, ECHO™ links expert specialist teams at an academic "hub" with clinicians in local practice settings, known as spokes in the model.
 Together, they develop a learning community where the spokes receive mentoring and feedback from specialists.
 Spokes are encouraged to send in real cases (de-identified) for discussion.
-Although the ECHO model makes use of video conferencing technology (ZOOM), it is different from telemedicine.
+Although the ECHO™ model makes use of video conferencing technology (ZOOM), it is different from telemedicine.

 How to Participate

-All NYS clinicians are welcome to participate.
-Space is limited to promote a high level of interaction among participants.
+Medical providers (MD/DO, NP, PA, DDS) are the intended audience of CEI ECHO™ sessions, but all NYS health care providers are welcome to participate.
+To promote a high level of interaction among participants space is limited.
 There is no cost to join.

 Mark.Stratton@mountsinai.org for questions about the HIV ECHO